This is the most simple and healthy chocolate mousse you have eaten. Ready in 2 minutes. Perfect for a WFPB diet with no dairy, added fat, or sugar.

 - Dates.
 Use soft dates, such as Medjool.

 - Plant Milk.
-As a liquid, I love the most Alpro coconut for professionals with soy.
+As a liquid, I love the Alpro coconut for professionals with soy.
 It only has about 30 kcal for ½ cup of liquid.
 And it gives just a little hint of coconut taste.
 But you can use any plant milk.
 Oat-, soy, and almond milk are all just fine.
 If you want more coconut flavor, then use full-fat coconut milk, but this increases the calories.

 - Cocoa powder.
 Regular dark cocoa powder is best.
 Raw cocoa powder does not give a deep chocolaty flavor.